-In her first book, Silent Sorority, Pamela shares with naked candor, humor and poignancy the unpredictable and emotionally demanding experience of confronting infertility in an era of helicopter parents.
+In her first book, Silent Sorority, Pamela shared with naked candor, humor and poignancy the unpredictable and emotionally demanding experience of confronting infertility in an era of helicopter parents.
 Silent Sorority is the antidote to the “momoir.”
 Her followup ebook, Finally Heard, gives voice to a large but seldom acknowledged population of women reconciling the trauma of failed fertility treatments.
 Relationships and identity are among the casualties.
-Her writing raises provocative, often uncomfortable questions usually reserved for late night reflection or anonymous blogging.
-With raw honesty Pamela draws from her experience to explore the stigma associated with fertility issues and the complex effects of living involuntarily childless.
+Her writing raised provocative, often uncomfortable questions usually reserved for late night reflection or anonymous blogging.
+With raw honesty Pamela drew from her experience to explore the stigma associated with fertility issues and the complex effects of living involuntarily childless.

 Pamela first dealt with the confusion and weirdness of infertility in isolation.
 This was a time not so long ago (pre-“Dr Google” and before the proliferation of Internet communities) when most information on the topic was available via the library and book store.
 It was only after she and her husband decided they were done being human lab experiments that she began to realize that overcoming unexplained infertility is about much more than making a baby.
 It’s about coming to terms, when nature and science find their limits, with a life different than one so often taken for granted.